 - Complaint: A signed document or other report, including verbal reports, alleging a violation of this policy. - Complainant: A person who submits a complaint alleging a violation of this policy. - Consent: A voluntary, mutually understandable agreement that clearly indicates a willingness to engage in each instance of sexual activity.
 Consent to one act does not imply consent to another.
 Past consent does not imply future consent.
-Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
+Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
 Consent can be withdrawn at any time.
 Any expression of an unwillingness to engage in any instance of sexual activity establishes a presumptive lack of consent.